UCSD-ECEMAE-148/fall-final-project-team-9/README.md

 * Utillize LiDAR for parking spot, sign, and obstacle detection rather than stereo depth and RGB with color masks.

 ## 8. Acknowledgments
-* Dr. Silberman, Winston Chou
+* Dr. Jack Silberman, Winston Chou